PremierHeart/mcg-api-examples/README.md

 * diagnosis_trace.py - Shows how to display the tree of a Diagnosis Trace output.
 The Diagnosis Trace is used to determine how a particular result was arrived at by the analysis software.
-This initial version is for demonstration purposes only; more information must be added to the output in order to be as useful as the Premier Heart internal utility.
 ```
 bash# MCG_API_TOKEN_FILE='.token/mcg_api_jwt.dat' python diagnosis_trace.py
 Read input: /home/ph/projects/mcg-api-examples/data/ecg_1.json